5 ways to get the most out of Lent

 Use your 40 days to listen.
 Through the conviction of the Holy Spirit.
 In prayer.
 Through the word.
 And by just being still and recognizing God and His authority and excellence.

 Don’t forget to sing to the Lord!
 Oh.
 It speaks to my soul.
 I love the old hymns, the words are priceless words of praise for the sacrifice of Jesus’ shed blood for our sins.
-There are some modern worship songs I like, don’t get me wrong, but the old hymns are my favs.
+There are some modern worship songs that have wonderful words as well.

 Take time to just praise the Lord.
-You don’t have to be Celine Dion, your words and voice surrendered in praise to Him is a sweet offering.
+You don’t have to be Celine Dion, your words and voice surrendered in praise to Him is a sweet aroma of offering to your loving Father!

 Oh, sing to the Lord a new song!